· ·

 Bulgogi

-Prepared in 10 minutes, bulgogi is one of the most traditional Korean dishes, featuring a very thinly sliced and tender beef marinated in a sweet and savory sauce.
-Grill it on a charcoal barbecue or cook it in a cast iron pan for this extra smoky flavor.
+Prepared in 10 minutes, bulgogi is one of the most traditional Korean dishes, featuring thinly sliced, tender beef marinated in a sweet and savory sauce.
+Grill it on a barbecue or cook it in a cast iron pan for an extra smoky flavor.

 Cuisine: Korean